legendarydeveloper919/relivator/README.md

 **About the Plugins Folder:**

 This folder contains optional plugins for Relivator.
-Developed by @blefnk and other contributors, these plugins extend functionality and provide additional features.
+Developed by @legendarydeveloper919 and other contributors, these plugins extend functionality and provide additional features.
 If you find that certain plugins are not beneficial for your project, feel free to remove their corresponding folders.

 **Function Over Const for Components:**